hmchou56/centra8/centra5/posters.md

 **Key Dates**
 &nbsp;
 &nbsp;
-**February 3 – March 31:**  Period for submission of summaries of project progress or proposed projects (for poster and / or oral presentations at CENTRA 5 Meeting);
+**February 3 – March 31:**  Period for submission of summaries of project progress or proposed projects (for posters and / or oral presentations at CENTRA 5 Meeting);
 &nbsp;
 **Before February 28:** Templates to be used by presenters for Posters and Oral Presentations uploaded to CENTRA 5 Meeting website;
 &nbsp;